bup/bup/note/main.md

   when they were directly related.
 Now it appends across all duplicates.

-* When run on an existing repository, `bup init` will now leave changes to `core.logAllRefUpdates` alone.
+* When run on an existing repository, `bup init` will no longer change existing `core.logAllRefUpdates` settings.

 * `par2` changed its behavior in 1.0 to be incompatible with `bup`'s
   use of symlinks to mitigate a `par2` bug (see the [0.33.4 release